Denton County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Denton County ranks among the fastest-growing counties in Texas, with a court system that reflects the scale and complexity of the region spanning from the city of Denton south through Lewisville, Flower Mound, Frisco, and parts of Carrollton.
-The county operates ten district courts, two county courts at law, five county criminal courts, two statutory probate courts, six justice of the peace courts, a magistrate court, and numerous municipal courts — all generating records that document the progress and resolution of legal disputes.
-Two separate clerk offices divide custodial responsibility: the District Clerk handles district court records (felonies, high-value civil suits, and family law), while the County Clerk maintains records for probate, misdemeanor, juvenile, and county-level civil cases as well as vital statistics and real property filings.
+Denton County is one of the fastest-growing counties in Texas, and its court system has kept pace with that growth.
+Courts spread across the region from the city of Denton south through Lewisville, Flower Mound, Frisco, and parts of Carrollton.
+The county runs ten district courts, two county courts at law, five county criminal courts, two statutory probate courts, six justice of the peace courts, a magistrate court, and a network of municipal courts — all generating records that document the progress and resolution of legal disputes.
+Custodial responsibility is split between two offices: the District Clerk handles district court records covering felonies, high-value civil suits, and family law, while the County Clerk maintains records for probate, misdemeanor, juvenile, and county-level civil cases, as well as vital statistics and real property filings.

-Individuals looking for Denton County court records can search through official clerk offices, online case inquiry tools, public access terminals at the courthouse, and state-level databases.
+If you need to find Denton County court records, you can search through official clerk offices, online case inquiry tools, public access terminals at the courthouse, and state-level databases.
 The Denton County Records Inquiry portal provides free electronic access to many case types.
-For statewide court data, TexasStateCourts.us may assist users in identifying publicly available court case information across Texas counties, including Denton.
+For statewide court data, TexasStateCourts.us can help you identify publicly available court case information across Texas counties, including Denton.

 How to Look Up a Court Case in Denton County?

-Identifying the correct clerk office is the critical first step.
-The District Clerk’s Office maintains all records for Denton County’s district courts, which have jurisdiction over felony criminal cases, civil disputes above county court thresholds, and family law matters including divorce and child custody.
-The County Clerk’s Office serves as the official record keeper for misdemeanor court records, probate court records, juvenile court records, county-level civil cases, real property records, and vital statistics.
+Start by identifying which clerk office holds the records you need.
+The District Clerk's Office maintains all records for Denton County's district courts, which cover felony criminal cases, civil disputes above county court thresholds, and family law matters including divorce and child custody.
+The County Clerk's Office is the official keeper of misdemeanor court records, probate court records, juvenile court records, county-level civil cases, real property records, and vital statistics.

 Online Case Search

-The Denton County Records Inquiry portal is the primary free electronic search tool.
-Users can look up case records by entering a party name, case number, attorney name, or filing date range.
-The portal includes case records, court calendars, and Sheriff jail and bond records.
-Results display case summaries, party information, court events, and orders.
-The county’s Judicial and Law Enforcement Records Search page provides direct links to this portal as well as the Texas Convictions Database and registered sex offender searches.
+The Denton County Records Inquiry portal is your best free electronic starting point.
+You can search case records by entering a party name, case number, attorney name, or filing date range.
+The portal covers case records, court calendars, and Sheriff jail and bond records.
+Search results show case summaries, party information, court events, and orders.
+The county's Judicial and Law Enforcement Records Search page links directly to this portal as well as the Texas Convictions Database and the registered sex offender search.

 For real property documents and vital records, the County Clerk maintains the Official Records Search portal, which covers deeds, liens, mortgages, plats, and marriage license records.